lauripe/lauripe.github.io/docs/_posts/2022-04-01-security-basics-h1.markdown

 - After a brief tinkering with the GUI, I realize I should be more generous with the VM resources
     - Internet works, but browsing is a pain
     - Same applies to pretty much anything
+    - I might try changing the desktop from Ubuntu to XFCE, as it's supposed to be less demanding
+        - Xubuntu was also suggested by course materials as an alternative to Debian.
 - Everything was fine from the shell prior RDP, so I'll try to stick with that
-    - If GUI is needed, It's either scale up or another Instance
+    - If GUI is needed, It's either XFCE, scale up the VM or create a beefier instance
         - This is a good test for Multipass
     - If x86 is needed, the same should be easily brought up on another host
-        - Portability is another good VM-engine test-case
+        - Portability is another good multipass test-case
 - Initial experience from multipass was very nice and creating a local VM has a "cloudish" feel to it.
     - I did use the interactive shell a bit in the setup, but I'd assume everything should be possible to drive (automated) from the host.